Helpful Renovation & DIY Tips

 One of the best ways to restore a sense of order to your property after the winter months is to cut the grass.
 A freshly mowed lawn offers clean edges and a uniform cut, turning your shaggy growth into a tidy-looking turf.

-Before you start the engine, though, you should give your mower a tune-up to make sure it’s in proper running order.
-After spending the several months in hibernation, it will need a little attention to make sure it runs problem-free through to the fall.
+Before you start the engine, though, Bamfield Builders Supply encourages you to give your mower a tune-up to make sure it’s in proper running order.
+After spending several months in hibernation, it will need a little attention to make sure it runs problem-free through to the fall.

 Luckily, lawn mower engines are relatively simple machines that can be maintained with just a few tools and supplies.
 Set aside a little time on a sunny day and follow this guide to get your mower ready for that first cut of the season.